brendantuckerman/dotfiles/README.md

 Enjoy your own Dotfiles!

 ## Thanks To...

+Massive thanks to [Dries](https://github.com/driesvints/) from whom I forked this project.

+In turn, here are his thanks as part of an ongoing thanks-chain:

 I first got the idea for starting this project by visiting the [GitHub does dotfiles](https://dotfiles.github.io/) project.
 Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
 [Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
 Thanks to [@subnixr](https://github.com/subnixr) for [his awesome Zsh theme](https://github.com/subnixr/minimal)!
 Thanks to [Caneco](https://twitter.com/caneco) for the header in this readme.
 And lastly, I'd like to thank [Emma Fabre](https://twitter.com/anahkiasen) for [her excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a [`Brewfile`](./Brewfile) and [Mackup](https://github.com/lra/mackup).